mui/mui-x/docs/data/migration/migration-data-grid-v6/migration-data-grid-v6.md

 - You can now style a row's hover state using just `:hover` instead of `.Mui-hovered`.
 - The `.MuiDataGrid--pinnedColumns-(left\|right)` class for pinned columns has been removed.
 - The `.MuiDataGrid-cell--withRenderer` class has been removed.
 - The cell element isn't `display: flex` by default.
-You can use `cellClassName: gridClasses['cell--flex']` to restore the behavior.
+You can add `display: 'flex'` on the column definition to restore the behavior.

 ### Changes to the public API